PythonJournos/refactoring101/_docs/index.rst

 Bugs are cropping up.
 Data quirks are creeping in.
 Duplicate code is spreading like a virus across projects, or worse, inside the same project.
 Programs aren't `failing gracefully <http://en.wikipedia.org/wiki/Graceful_exit>`__.

-There *must* be a better way, but not sure what path to follow.
+There *must* be a better way, but the path forward is not clear.

 If you're like us and have had that itchy feeling, this tutorial is for you.